 Trade lawyers are also expecting a flurry of activity in the coming months.
 After nearly a year of solid relations with the US — Canada’s number one trading partner — President Trump’s recent sabre-rattling may herald a US-Canada trade war.
 In August 2020, the US announced a 10% tariff on imports of non-alloyed unwrought aluminum products from Canada.
 Canada has responded by imposing 10% tariffs on US aluminum and aluminum-containing imports.

-Canada’s diverse legal market is home to several major global law firms: Baker McKenzie, DLA Piper (Canada) LLP, Dentons, Gowling WLG and Norton Rose Fulbright all have full-service offerings in the country.
-However, with few exceptions, the truly marquis corporate and finance mandates go to Canada’s so-called ‘Seven Sisters’: Blake, Cassels & Graydon LLP, Davies Ward Phillips & Vineberg LLP, Goodmans, McCarthy Tétrault, Osler, Hoskin & Harcourt LLP, Stikeman Elliott LLP and Torys LLP.
-Most of these firms have at least one international office, generally in London, New York, and/or East Asia.
+Canada’s sophisticated legal market has become a key strand in the international networks of several major global law firms: Baker McKenzie, DLA Piper (Canada) LLP, Dentons, Gowling WLG and Norton Rose Fulbright all have full-service offerings in the country.
+However, with few exceptions, the truly marquis corporate and finance mandates go to Canada’s so-called ‘Seven Sisters’: Blake, Cassels & Graydon LLP, Davies Ward Phillips & Vineberg LLP, Goodmans LLP , McCarthy Tétrault, Osler, Hoskin & Harcourt LLP, Stikeman Elliott LLP and Torys.
+Most of these firms have at least one international office, generally in New York and/or London.

 Canada is also home to a number of impressive boutiques.
 In particular, Lax O’Sullivan Lisus Gottlieb LLP and Lenczner Slaght LLP are both highly regarded for dispute resolution, Smart & Biggar is a leader in intellectual property and Cassidy Levy Kent LLP excels in international trade law.